middletemplelibrary/history-of-the-library/README.md

 ## New Parliament Chamber Library
 By the early nineteenth century, No. 2 Garden Court had become old and dilapidated, having been built in 1625 and apparently not being well kept.
-Samuel Ireland in <strong>[Picturesque views, with an historical account of the Inns of court, in London and Westminster](https://archive.org/details/bim_eighteenth-century_picturesque-views-with-_ireland-samuel_1800/page/n131/mode/2up?q=library)</strong>, p.101 commented of the books’ “extreme dirtiness” and The Times (23rd June, 1824) called the Library a “<strong>miserable dirty hole</strong>”.
+Samuel Ireland's 1800 work <strong>[Picturesque views, with an historical account of the Inns of court, in London and Westminster](https://archive.org/details/bim_eighteenth-century_picturesque-views-with-_ireland-samuel_1800/page/n131/mode/2up?q=library)</strong>, describes the “extreme dirtiness” of the books and The Times (23rd June, 1824) called the Library a “<strong>miserable dirty hole</strong>”.
 <br /><br />
 In 1824 a new purpose-built Library was gratefully constructed by architect Henry Hakewill.
 Located in today’s Parliament Chamber, the Library was almost immediately too small to house all the books in the collection.
 A gallery was built as a temporary measure in 1854, but a more permanent solution was needed.